AnaZ083c/configs/.config/nvim/README.md

 debugpy/bin/python -m pip install debugpy
 ```

 **NOTE**: This configuration also accepts vscode launch configurations.
-To use those, simply create a `.vscode/launch.json`
+To use those, simply create a `.vscode/launch.json` inside your workspace (your project root directory)
 as you normally would when developing in VSCode.
 Then, to load this configuration, press `F5` and choose your configuration
 from the prompt.